Home Compare PEG vs SO

 Stability

-The same broad pattern appears on stability: The Southern Company ranks near the top of the group, while Public Service Enterprise Group Incorporated stays in the weaker half.
+On stability, The Southern Company ranks near the top of the group; Public Service Enterprise Group Incorporated sits in the weaker half.

 Growth — Dominant Gap